discus0434/faster-lcm/README.md

 # Faster LCM

-Faster LCM is a script which enables to do style-transfer images with more than 30fps.
+Faster LCM is a script which enables to transfer image styles at more than 30fps.

 <p align="center">
   <img src="./assets/seems_fast.gif" width=80%>